-Strategic approaches should consider a variety of options for programs and implementation to manage uncertainty, address risk and facilitate learning and adaptive management.
+Strategic approaches should consider a variety of options and be implemented to manage uncertainty, address risk (Attachment 5) and facilitate learning and adaptive management.
 New and novel approaches that target restoration or deliver improvements are more able to be considered if actions are supported by strategies designed to manage the risk created by uncertainty.